opalj/opal/DEVELOPING_OPAL/tools/src/main/resources/org/opalj/hermes/queries/Metrics.markdown

 # Metrics
-Extracts basic metric information of a given project
+Extracts basic metric information of a given project.
+Each given metric is repesented in different feature categories.

 <table>
   <tr>